calaldees/KaraKara/docs/for-contributors.md

 * `length` - the version of the track, eg most anime openings or endings are 1m30s, but full versions are often 4m or longer, so we can use `short` for the TV-size version, and `full` for the full-length version
 * `source` - a URL where the track can be found, eg a YouTube link
 * `date` - the date the track was released, in YYYY-MM-DD format
-* `added` - the date the track was added to the database, in YYYY-MM-DD
+* `added` - the date the track was added to the database, in YYYY-MM-DD format
 * `genre` - eg `rock`, `pop`, `electronic`
+* `id` - a reference to an external database, eg a MyAnimeList ID for an anime song
+  * `id: "mal:12345"` - anime
+  * `id: "rawg:1234"` - video game
+  * `id: "imdb:tt1234567"` - movie

 ### Examples
 ```yaml